 If you were involved in a car crash with a novice or teenage driver, you may benefit from contacting an Atlanta teen driver car accident lawyer.
 Despite the nuances of the legal system, a persistent and well-versed car accident attorney could work tirelessly to investigate the circumstances that led to your injuries and request appropriate compensation.

 A novice driver is someone between the ages of 15 and 18.
-In Atlanta, a person is eligible to start driving at age 16 with an unrestricted license.
+In Atlanta, a person is eligible to start driving at age 16.
 They may begin driving at 15, however, but with certain restrictions; first, they must obtain a learner’s permit and take a driver’s education course before they are eligible to drive.
 There are no exceptions for a person to begin driving before the age of 15.

 Furthermore, drivers between the ages of 16 and 18 are eligible to receive an intermediate license — known as a Class D license — for 12 months.
 With this specific license, however, these drivers are not allowed to be on the roads between the hours of 12 AM and 5 AM.
-Additionally, for the first six months with an intermediate license, they also may not have any passengers.
+Additionally, for the first six months with an intermediate license, they also may not have any passengers besides immediate family members.

-For the subsequent six months, they may have no more than one other passenger in the vehicle.
+For the subsequent six months, they may have no more than one other passenger under the age of 21 in the vehicle.
 After this 12 month period, they may have no more than three passengers in their vehicle.
 Finally, to get a permanent license, a teenage driver must have at least 40 hours of supervised driving under their belt, including at least six hours of night driving.
 Unfortunately, despite these extensive requirements for teenage driving practice, accidents are still common.

 How Do Crashes Happen with Teens?